trustyai-explainability/llama-stack-provider-lmeval/README.md

 This repository implements [TrustyAI's LM-Eval](https://trustyai-explainability.github.io/trustyai-site/main/lm-eval-tutorial.html) as an out-of-tree Llama Stack remote provider.

-It also includes an end-to-end instructions demonstratring how one can use LM-Eval on LLama Stack to run benchmark evaluations over [DK-Bench](https://github.com/instructlab/instructlab/blob/main/src/instructlab/model/evaluate.py#L30) on a deployed [Phi-3-mini-4k-instruct](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct) model via OpenShift.
+It also includes an end-to-end instructions demonstrating how one can use LM-Eval on LLama Stack to run benchmark evaluations over [DK-Bench](https://github.com/instructlab/instructlab/blob/main/src/instructlab/model/evaluate.py#L30) on a deployed [Phi-3-mini-4k-instruct](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct) model via OpenShift.

 ## Use
 ### Prerequsites